 Certainly, there are many buildings that still look bad in the most central pedestrian area, despite the fact that they actually have magnificent facades.
 It’s just that you can’t see it right now.
 A good example is the building below, in Tzar Lazar Street.

 If you go to Belgrade in this period, you will see many works everywhere and a city that is changing the way it looks.

 Perhaps, there is an element of attraction in this decadence especially because, at the same time, you can see many improvements.
 The potential is huge and once the whole city has been completely restored, it will look much better.

 But, there is one more important point to consider.

 Right now, Serbia is still a relatively poor country.
-A building in a below photo almost reflects Serbia’s current state of affairs.
-It means that Serbia is a cheap country, especially if you compare it with developed western European countries.
+A building that you can see below reflects the current state of affairs in Serbia.
+It means that Serbia is a cheap country, especially if you compare the cost of everything with more developed Western European countries.